 - Establish a System of Family Support Services.

 - Develop a CCS Long-Term Care System.

-2002 - The Catholic Charities Foundation is established to further, promote and support the work of Catholic Community Services of Western Washington and the Archdiocesan Housing Authority in the Archdiocese of Seattle.
+The Catholic Charities Foundation is established to further, promote and support the work of CCS and the AHA in the Archdiocese of Seattle.

-2007-2008 - The Futures II planning process is undertaken to help chart the pathway of CCS and AHA into the future.
-The many questions and issues explored ranged from the organizations' response to the pressing needs of an increasing immigrant populations, to the critical issue of making affordable permanent housing accessible, and distributed more equitably, to persons and communities of color.
+The Futures II planning process is undertaken to help chart the pathway of CCS and AHA into the future.
+The many questions and issues explored ranged from the organizations' responses to the pressing needs of an increasing immigrant population, to the critical issue of making affordable permanent housing accessible, and distributed more equitably, to persons and communities of color.
 Futures II explored insights for the future; identified and named system-wide implications; and began the critical task of charting specific action steps.
 Eight "Insights for the Future" emerged from the Futures II process:

 - Forming leaders in the tradition of Catholic Social Teaching and the Gospel call to service and justice is essential to the future of our organization.

 - Programmatically responsive and financially secure multi-service agencies are essential to the quality of life in our communities.